 Post-truth world and the constant state of change

-Post-truth worldview can at best be described as “stone-faced” for two reasons.
-Firstly, it doesn’t offer to fight back, let alone show any emotions, which makes one wonder whether it is dead as stone.
+A post-truth worldview can at best be described as “stone-faced” for two reasons.
+Firstly, it doesn’t offer to fight back, let alone show any emotions, which makes one wonder whether it is dead as a stone.
 Secondly, post-truth believers (rolling stones) gather no moss—and hence difficult to pin down—as they believe everything around them is in a state of constant change.
 There are a few but important reasons why post-truth proponents advocate the “impossibility of arriving at a definitive understanding on any subject.”

 - Cultural Flux: The popular culture of today is established and re-established by the powerful media elites.
 The value they choose to assign to a cultural phenomenon (or even to a person—one can choose to be a boy or a girl, or both or even, none!) becomes the order of the day.
-For example, if the cultural term “LGBT” was known as “LGB” yesterday, they can arbitrarily change it to “LGBTQ” tomorrow.
-If they still don’t like—especially, being accused of flip flop—they could change it to something like “LGBTQIA+” You see, how by adding a simple “plus” sign helps them manoeuvre any discussion or define the cultural narrative of the day.
+For example, if the cultural term “LGBT” was known as “LGB” yesterday, they can arbitrarily change it to “LGBTQIA” tomorrow.
+If they still don’t like—especially, being accused of flip flop—they could change it to something like “LGBTQIA+” You see, how adding a simple “plus” sign helps them manoeuvre any discussion or define the cultural narrative of the day.

 - Scientific Changes: Our knowledge about science and its associated theories can change over a period of time due to new scientific observations, as well as prevailing social, political and religious convictions.
-For example, the fundamental changes in theory recorded during the era of “scientific revolution” or an ambiguous search result in Google for a question as simple as “is drinking coffee good or bad?”
+For example, the fundamental changes in theory recorded during the era of the “scientific revolution” OR an ambiguous search result in Google for a question as simple as “is drinking coffee good or bad?”
 And this is how skepticism was enthroned on a set of skewed data in the Trump era—if experts cannot arrive at a conclusion, how could Christians claim finality?

 - Kruger-Dunning Effect: Well-read scholars are aware of this cognitive bias.
 This effect simply means the more you become aware of a particular subject, the more you realise how much you are still unaware of that subject.
-Well, this theory works in reality for everyone expect the ignorant, megalomaniacs and some Christian apologists!
+Well, this theory works in reality for everyone except the ignorant, megalomaniacs and some Christian apologists!